tanderono/jdbc/README.md

 Accaunting programm with java and mysql code (JDBC)

-Important !!!
-Not its not final version.
+Important !!! its not final version.